In this article, delve into our MAJORITY review. Explore insights and opinions about its services, features, and alternatives.

 Malta offers a relaxed, laid back lifestyle, affordable cost of living and incredible natural beauty, making it a popular pick for new arrivals including retirees, digital nomads and freelancers, entrepreneurs, young professionals and families.

-If you’re among the many people looking to enjoy island life on a more permanent basis, one important part of living in Malta you may have overlooked is opening a bank account.
+If you’re hoping to live in Malta you’ll need a bank account to hold, spend and exchange euros.
 This guide will walk you through everything you need to know to get started on moving your financial life to the island.

 To ensure that your application moves quickly, bring the following documents to the bank with you:

 Usually opening a bank account can take anywhere from 30 minutes to two hours, and must be completed in person.

 Assuming you have the right documents in hand, you’ll simply go to the bank, fill out an application form and wait while the banker processes your account.
 Next you’ll wait to get to your debit card, which can take up to 10 days.

 Banking in Malta comes with a range of options, from small local banks to huge international ones.
 While the best bank for you will vary depending on what perks and services you need most, the following are the most popular banks in Malta: